dokempf/dune-pdelab-readthedocs/intro.rst

 * A PDF document explaining the lecture content in written form.
 * An exercise sheet with assignments for you to reflect on the lecture content.

-It is important to understand that both of the lecture (either in written form or as an actual lecture) and the exercises are necessary to build a profound understanding of the Dune framework.
+It is important to understand that both the lecture (either in written form or as an actual lecture) and the exercises are necessary to build a profound understanding of the Dune framework.